How are programming languages created?

-Or this simple 2 liner of your very own code which translates to the above?
+Or this simple 2 liner of your very own code that translates to the above?

 The scripts above are the outcome of CoffeeScript as developed by Jeremy Ashkenas.

-If you too would like to be able to create your very own programming language, then I would highly recommend that you read this ebook – How to create your own freaking awesome ebook by Marc-André Cournoyer.
+If you too would like to be able to create your very own programming language, then I would highly recommend that you read this ebook – How to create your own programming language by Marc-André Cournoyer.

-The eBook will walk you through the steps on language building.
+The eBook will walk you through the steps of language building.

-Some of the key subjects which are covered includes:
+Some of the key subjects which are covered include: